The Peanut Butter Solution: Plot

-The art teacher at Michael's school, called the Signor, frightens children and forbids them from using their imagination.
+The art teacher at Michael's school, the Signor, frightens children and forbids them from using their imagination.
 After getting fired from the school, the Signor finds out about Michael's condition and kidnaps him (and many other neighborhood children) to make magic paint brushes from Michael's ever-growing hair, in which he subdues Michael with a knockout drug.
-The kidnapped children are put to work under harsh conditions ("We have to make 500 brushes a day, or we don't eat!").
+The kidnapped children are put to work under harsh conditions.
 The paintbrushes are so powerful that they paint whatever their user imagines without need for detail or neatness.
 Michael's sister, Suzie, and Connie discover the Signor's magical paintbrush factory and try to rescue Michael and the other kids.
 Connie tries to use force, but Signor and his dog James overpower him.
 Instead, Connie tricks the Signor into painting a picture of the abandoned mansion.
 Connie then dares him to investigate inside, leading "The Fright" to be passed on from Michael to the Signor.
 The Signor, now bald, escapes from the haunted house and chases the children, locking them up.
 Just as Connie is about to escape with Michael, Susan and their dad find the factory, and the local police arrest the Signor.

 The film ends with the family reunited, the mother returning home, and Michael's hair no longer growing out of control.